PURPOSE OF OUR POLICY

 - Statistical Information.
 We may collect information about an individual’s online and offline preferences, habits, movements, trends, decisions, associations, memberships, finances, purchases and other information for statistical purposes; and

 - Information an individual sends us.
 We may collect any personal correspondence that an individual sends us, or that is sent to us by others about the individual’s activities.

 - We may also collect non-Personal Information about an individual such as information regarding their computer, network and browser.
-This may include their IP address.
-Where non-Personal Information is collected the Australian Privacy Principles do not apply.
+Where non-Personal Information is collected the Australian Privacy Principles and the GDPR do not apply.

 - In the course of business it is necessary for us to collect Personal Information.
 This information allows us to identify who an individual is for the purposes of our business, share Personal Information when asked of us, contact the individual in the ordinary course of business and transact with the individual.
 Without limitation, the type of information we may collect is:

 Most information will be collected in association with an